MashiroX00/nimo/apps/README.md

 1. Update the docker record with the stop command (e.g., `stop` for Minecraft).
 2. `POST /api/dockers/:id/stop` sends the command via `docker exec -i <name> sh -c 'cat > /proc/1/fd/0'`.
-3. The service waits for the container to report `State.Running = false`, then executes `docker compose down`.
+3. The service waits for the container to report `State.Running = false`.
+If it remains up, the service falls back to `docker stop --time <DOCKER_STOP_TIMEOUT_SEC>` and waits again.
+4. Once the container is down the service executes `docker compose down`.

-If the container does not stop within 15 seconds, the API responds with an error.
+If the container is still running after the fallback, the API responds with an error.

 ## Prisma